tliron/reposure/README.md

 A side effect of the fact that the surrogate works directly with files is that it makes it very easy to store arbitrary files on the registry.
 If you try to push a file that is not a tarball, the spooler will create one for you (an image with a single layer).
-Likewise, when you pull a tarball, the `reposure` tool can unpack it for you.
+Likewise, when you pull a tarball, the `reposure` tool can unpack that single layer for you.
 For example:

     echo 'hello world' > hello.txt
-    reposure image push myrepo catalog/hello hello.txt
+    reposure image push myregistry myrepo/hello hello.txt
-    reposure image pull myrepo catalog/hello --unpack
+    reposure image pull myregistry myrepo/hello --unpack

 Terminology